bjartek/memtest/README.md

 # Run

+This program will allocate a 50Mb Off-Heap ByteBuffer, then it will loop and allocate chunks of 4Mb OnHeap.

-## To run with normal heap initialization
+## To run with normal heap initialization XMX and XMS set to 256
 ./run.sh start

-## To run with -XX:AlwayPreTouch
+## To run with -XX:AlwayPreTouch and XMX=XMS=256
 ./run.sh pretouch

 You can see the limits and current memory usage with docker stats